viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 ## Create a dataset and label data

 You will start by collecting images from your machine as it monitors its environment and add these images to a dataset.
 By creating a dataset from your images, you can then train a machine learning model.
 To ensure the model you create performs well, you need to train it on a variety of images that cover the range of things your machine should be able to recognize.

-To capture data from a machine, you will use the data management service.
+To capture image data from a machine, you will use the data management service.

 {{% expand "Just testing and want a dataset to get started with?
 Click here." %}}